Privacy Policy

 We will never sell your information to third parties or share your information with another organisation for its own marketing purposes.
 In some cases we transfer your information to third-party agents and service providers who are contracted by Worldwide Cancer Research, to fulfil specific business purposes of the charity.

 We work with specialist third party service providers to help us run our organisation more efficiently.
-This includes providers of: telephone fundraising, marketing services, response handling, lottery processing, print and production, database (CRM) system, wealth research and profiling, payment services, online grant system, our grants payment processing partner or our specialist intellectual property advisors.
-For example, our payment service providers include WorldPay, PayPal and Stripe.
+This includes providers of: telephone fundraising, marketing services, response handling, lottery processing, print and production, database (CRM) system, wealth research and profiling, payment services, online grant system, grants payment processing and specialist intellectual property advice.
+For example, our payment service providers include Stripe and PayPal.

-Other than these third-party service providers who are contracted to us, you can be assured your information will not be disclosed to outside organisations unless we are required to do so by law, for example if you choose to Gift Aid a donation then we are required to send your name and address details to HMRC in order to make a Gift Aid claim.
+Other than these third-party service providers who are contracted to us, your information will not be disclosed to outside organisations unless we are required to do so by law, for example if you choose to Gift Aid a donation then we are required to send your name and address details to HMRC in order to make a Gift Aid claim.

 International data transfers and processing